-We thank our pre-study manuscript PCI Ecology recommenders, Julia Astegiano and Esther Sebastián González, and reviewers Esther Sebastián González and Pizza Ka Yee Chow for their beneficial feedback before the study began.
-We are grateful to Ben Trumble for providing us with a wet lab at Arizona State University and Angela Bond for lab support; Melissa Wilson for sponsoring our affiliations at Arizona State University and lending lab equipment; Kevin Langergraber for serving as local PI on the ASU IACUC; Kristine Johnson for technical advice on great-tailed grackles; Arizona State University School of Life Sciences Department Animal Care and Technologies for providing space for our aviaries and for their excellent support of our daily activities; Julia Cissewski and Sophie Kaube for tirelessly solving problems involving financial transactions and contracts; Richard McElreath for tremendous project support and analysis assistance: Aaron Blackwell and Ken Kosik for being the UCSB sponsors of the Cooperation Agreement with the Max Planck Institute for Evolutionary Anthropology; Aaron Blackwell and Maryam Edrisi for conducting DNA extractions and shipping samples to Cornell; Bronwyn Butcher at Cornell University, and Kristin Hardy, and Xin Yi He at University of Rochester for conducting ddRADseg on the DNA to obtain the relatedness meaure; Ann Brice for hosting the California aviary and lab space; Tim Busch at the Woodland-Davis Clean Water Agency, Bryan Young and Chris Conard at RegionalSan, and Conaway Ranch for hosting the California field research on their land; Dr. Rhonda Oates and the vet team at UC Davis for veterinary consultations; Luisa Bergeron, Zoe Johnson-Ulrich, and Melissa Folsom for conducting focal follows and field research, August Sevchik for helping in the field and in the aviaries, and Sawyer Lung for field support in Arizona; Alexis Breen for assistance with data transcription; our California research assistant, Josephine Hubbard, and our Arizona research assistants: Aelin Mayer, Nancy Rodriguez, Brianna Thomas, Aldora Messinger, Elysia Mamola, Michael Guillen, Rita Barakat, Adriana Boderash, Olateju Ojekunle, August Sevchik, Justin Huynh, Jennifer Berens, Amanda Overholt, Michael Pickett, Sam Munoz, Sam Bowser, Emily Blackwell, Kaylee Delcid, Sofija Savic, Brynna Hood, Sierra Planck, and Elise Lange.
+We thank our pre- and post-study manuscript PCI Ecology recommenders, Esther Sebastián González and Julia Astegiano, reviewers Esther Sebastián González and Pizza Ka Yee Chow for their beneficial feedback before the study began, and three anonymous reviewers of the post-study article for their wonderful feedback that greatly improved the manuscripts.
+The preprint version of this article has been peer-reviewed and recommended by PCI Ecology (https://doi.org/10.24072/pci.ecology.100703).
+We are grateful to Ben Trumble for providing us with a wet lab at Arizona State University and Angela Bond for lab support; Melissa Wilson for sponsoring our affiliations at Arizona State University and lending lab equipment; Kevin Langergraber for serving as local PI on the ASU IACUC; Kristine Johnson for technical advice on great-tailed grackles; Arizona State University School of Life Sciences Department Animal Care and Technologies for providing space for our aviaries and for their excellent support of our daily activities; Julia Cissewski and Sophie Kaube for tirelessly solving problems involving financial transactions and contracts; Richard McElreath for tremendous project support and analysis assistance; Aaron Blackwell and Ken Kosik for being the UCSB sponsors of the Cooperation Agreement with the Max Planck Institute for Evolutionary Anthropology; Aaron Blackwell and Maryam Edrisi for conducting DNA extractions and shipping samples to Cornell; Bronwyn Butcher at Cornell University, and Kristin Hardy and Xin Yi He at the University of Rochester for conducting ddRADseq on the DNA to obtain the relatedness measure; Ann Brice for hosting the California aviary and lab space; Tim Busch at the Woodland-Davis Clean Water Agency, Bryan Young and Chris Conard at RegionalSan, and Conaway Ranch for hosting the California field research on their land; Dr. Rhonda Oates and the vet team at UC Davis for veterinary consultations; Luisa Bergeron, Zoe Johnson-Ulrich, and Melissa Folsom for conducting focal follows and field research, August Sevchik for helping in the field and in the aviaries, and Sawyer Lung for field support in Arizona; Alexis Breen for assistance with data transcription; our California research assistant, Josephine Hubbard, and our Arizona research assistants: Aelin Mayer, Nancy Rodriguez, Brianna Thomas, Aldora Messinger, Elvsia Mamola, Michael Guillen, Rita Barakat, Adriana Boderash, Olateju Ojekunle, August Sevchik, Justin Huynh, Jennifer Berens, Amanda Overholt, Michael Pickett, Sam Munoz, Sam Bowser, Emily Blackwell, Kaylee Delcid, Sofija Savic, Brynna Hood, Sierra Planck, and Elise Lange.
+We are forever grateful to the grackles who participated in this research.